What Does a Technician Do For Equipment Maintenance?

 Certified Phlebotomy Technician (CPT) NHA

-Clue is the tracking software you need for your construction site allowing you and your equipment maintenance technician to record, analyze, and maintain data all under one glass pane.
+Clue is the tracking software you need for your construction site.
+It allows you and your equipment maintenance technician to record, analyze, and maintain data all under one glass pane.

-Clue allows your team to be on the same page regarding maintenance issues, repairs, on loading/offloading of equipment, check-ins/checkouts, and upcoming schedules/routines of employees.
+Clue allows your team to be on the same page regarding maintenance issues, repairs, equipment loading/offloading, check-ins/checkouts, and upcoming employee schedules/routines.

 With this software, you can turn the tables around by providing a proactive approach to preventative maintenance.
-This app links all your equipment and tools through a QR code, barcode, and GPS trackers to keep you and your technicians updated on the health/working hours and issues arising in the machinery/equipment.
+This app links all your equipment and tools through a QR code, barcode, and GPS trackers to update you and your technicians on the health/working hours and issues arising in the machinery/equipment.

-Your technicians can get ahead of time and prevent downtime by addressing repair issues through the notifications provided by the app.
-They can also keep track of inventory to make sure all tools are present to keep the equipment up and running.
+Your technicians can address repair issues ahead of time and prevent downtime by using the app's notifications.
+They can also keep track of inventory to ensure all tools are present to keep the equipment up and running.

-Reduce downtime costs and keep safety protocols intact by hiring a maintenance technician.
-You will be able to save a lot of money due to the increased longevity of your machinery and complete projects on time.
+Hiring a maintenance technician can reduce downtime costs and keep safety protocols intact.
+Due to the increased longevity of your machinery, you will be able to save a lot of money and complete projects on time.

 An equipment maintenance technician is a crucial part of a working team who is well-versed in locating deep-rooted issues, providing feedback, and acting on time to eradicate any future problems.